-To explain further, BAF comes in a few different “flavors” – Fixed, Locked In and Floating.
+To explain further, BAF comes in a few different “flavors” – Fixed, Locked In, and Floating.

-The opposite of Fixed BAF is Floating BAF which means that the quantum of BAF fluctuates depending on the price of fuel.
-This option may be advantageous to the shipping line in that, they may not lose money if the fuel price increases or decreases as this surcharge is linked to the price of fuel.
-However, for a customer, floating BAF may be disadvantageous as significant variations may mean that their product price could increase making them uncompetitive in the market.
+The opposite of Fixed BAF is Floating BAF, which means that the quantum of BAF fluctuates depending on the price of fuel.
+This option may be advantageous to the shipping line in that they may not lose money if the fuel price increases or decreases as this surcharge is linked to the price of fuel.
+However, floating BAF may be disadvantageous for a customer as significant variations may mean that their product price could increase, making them uncompetitive in the market.

 What Does This Mean for BCOs or NVOCCs?

 Suppose you are a BCO or Freight-Forwarder / NVOCC, depending on the volumes, you can commit to a shipping line.
 In that case, there may be an opportunity for you to negotiate a fixed BAF quantum for at least a year, primarily if your freight rate negotiation is based on a yearly tender/bid.

 In the past, many shippers have resisted the practice of allowing Floating BAF as they had a suspicion that carriers may be using the BAF amount to compensate for the lack of increase in freight rates.

 Shipping lines like Maersk did try to dispel these customers' suspicions by ending all-inclusive contract rates and charging BAF using a new formula based on which the BAF would be determined transparently and straightforwardly using calculations provided by independent, third-party shipping industry sources.